-I. The Depository of any state department, board, bureau, or agency must be approved by the State Depository Board.

-- 1. Any department, board, bureau, or agency (state entity) that has a need to open a new depository account or request a new banking service must request and receive approval of the State Depository Board by making application through the Office of the State Treasurer (OST). - 2.
-The banking services for each department, board, bureau, or agency should be reviewed every three years in participation with OST.
+- I. The Depository of any state department, board, bureau, or agency must be approved by the State Depository Board. - 1.
+Any department, board, bureau, or agency (state entity) that has a need to open a new depository account or request a new banking service must request and receive approval of the State Depository Board by making application through the Office of the State Treasurer (OST). - 2.
+The banking services for each department, board, bureau, or agency should be reviewed every three years in participation with OST. - 3.
+Colleges and universities under the auspices of the Board of Regents and the Technical College System of Georgia (TCSG) may opt to reevaluate their banking services every five years.